 Homes older than 40 years

 An HO-8 policy may cover dwellings that are 40 years or older.
-Age is not the only determining factor though, so just because your home is older, it may still qualify for an HO-3 policy.
+Age is not the only determining factor though, so just because your home is older doesn’t mean it’ll automatically disqualify for coverage under an HO-3 policy.
 However, older homes may not qualify for a standard HO-3 because of issues such as outdated plumbing materials or old electrical wiring.
 Outdated wiring may need a major update to reduce the risk of fire and can therefore push the house out of qualifying for a standard homeowners policy.

 If you own a historical home, such as one listed in the National Register of Historic Places, an HO-8 may be the best option for home insurance.
 Historic homes and homes that are denoted as registered landmarks are usually more expensive to repair and/or rebuild.
 Many historical districts set limits to what types of building materials can be used to keep the area original.
 Costs may be higher because more expensive specialized laborers may have to do the work using potentially pricier building materials.